Coronavirus latest: WHO logs record daily rise in cases | DW | 12.07.2020

 All updates in Universal Coordinated Time (UTC/GMT)

-19:25 The World Health Organization has recorded another record increase in cases worldwide, over a period of 24 hours, noting a global jump in 230,000 infections.
+19:25 The World Health Organization has recorded another record increase in cases worldwide on Sunday, over a period of 24 hours, noting a global jump in 230,000 infections.

 It puts the number of people infected worldwide at 12.5 million; 562,000 Covid-19 patients have died.